Joule thief

-A joule thief is a minimalist self-oscillating voltage booster that is small, low-cost, and easy to build, typically used for driving small loads.
-This circuit is also known by other names such as blocking oscillator, joule ringer, or vampire torch.
-It can use nearly all of the energy in a single-cell electric battery, even far below the voltage where other circuits consider the battery fully discharged (or "dead"); hence the name, which suggests the notion that the circuit is stealing energy or "joules" from the source – the term is a pun on "jewel thief".
+A joule thief is a minimalist self-oscillating voltage booster that is small, low-cost, and easy to build, typically used for driving small loads, such as driving an LED using a 1.5 volt battery.
+It can use nearly all of the energy in a single-cell electric battery, even far below the voltage where other circuits consider the battery fully discharged (or "dead"); hence the name, which suggests the notion that the circuit is "stealing" energy or "joules" from the source – the term is a pun on "jewel thief".

 The circuit is a variant of the blocking oscillator that forms an unregulated voltage boost converter.
-The output voltage is increased at the expense of higher current draw on the input, but the integrated (average) current of the output is lowered and brightness of a luminescence decreased.

 History

-Prior art

 The joule thief is not a new concept.
-Basically, it adds an LED to the output of a self-oscillating voltage booster, which was patented many decades ago.
+It adds an LED to the output of a self-oscillating voltage booster, which was patented many decades ago.